What are Agri-environmental Schemes?

 Agri-environmental schemes (AES) have been introduced across Europe and one of their main aims is to reverse biodiversity declines.
 They provide financial incentives to farmer for adopting wildlife friendly habitat management.

 Grass buffers in arable fields

-The maintenance of hedgerows for wildlife and landscape.
+A countryside hedgerow is a boundary line of bushes which can also include trees.
+The maintenance of hedgerows for wildlife and landscape is important.
 The restoration of hedgerows with more than 10% gaps with two years of starting an AES agreement.

 Floristically enhanced margins